ifenium/Shell-Scripts-Tutorials/Notes/02 - Linux Command - Editing the Scripts We Already Have.md

 * A login shell session
 * A non-login shell session.

+#### Login Shell Session
-A loginb shell sesssion is one where you are required to provide a user name and password
+A login shell sesssion is one where you are required to provide a user name and password.

+#### Non-login Shell Session
+A non-login shell session typically occurs when we launch a terminal session in the GUI.